310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 • Excessive Pressure: Bruxism often involves forceful grinding and clenching of teeth, which can exert excessive pressure on the temporomandibular joints.
 Over time, this continuous stress can cause wear and tear on the joint.

-• Muscle Fatigue: The muscles used in bruxism, particularly the masseter and temporalis muscles, can become tired from the constant grinding and clenching.
+• Muscle Fatigue: The muscles used in bruxism, particularly the masseter and temporalis muscles, can become fatigued from constant grinding and clenching.
 This muscle fatigue can affect the stability and functioning of the TMJ.

 • Inflammation: Repetitive grinding and clenching can lead to inflammation in the TMJ area.
 Inflammation can cause pain, swelling, and discomfort, making it difficult to open and close the mouth comfortably.